 - The Rex Jazz & Blues Bar

 From established musicians and jazz legends, to up-and-coming acts, you'll catch a wide variety of artists across the stages.
-In the past, renowned musicians such as Miles Davis, Dizzy Gillespie, Ray Charles, Tony Bennett, Rosemary Clooney, Harry Connick Jr., Etta James and Diana Krall (among many others) have performed.
+In the past, renowned musicians such as Miles Davis, Dizzy Gillespie, Ray Charles, Tony Bennett, Rosemary Clooney, Harry Connick Jr., Etta James, Diana Ross, and Diana Krall (among many others) have performed.

-Acts change with every festival, but for the 2018 Toronto Jazz Festival, some names that have been announced include Herbie Hancock, Alison Kraus, Seal, Bela Fleck & The Flecktones, Savion Glover and Holly Cole.
+Acts change with every festival.
 Check the festival website to stay updated on who you can expect to see.

 The easiest way to get yourself a ticket for a festival performance — those that aren’t free, anyways — that is is to find the event you're interested in on the Toronto Jazz Festival website.
 Each event will provide a link or phone number to purchase tickets.